swathid17/PRODIGY_WD_01/README.md

 Task Description:

- This project is part of my internship at **PRODiGY InfoTech** under the Web Development track.
+ This project is part of my internship at **PRODIGY InfoTech** under the Web Development track.